yogeshhk/YogShastra/README.md

 - Yog Sutra (Patanjali's Yog Sutra and interpretations)

 ## To Dos
-- Prepare understanding for resources mentioned below.
 - Prepare Sanskrit: Chinfo courses, read books
-- Prepare body by Yogasana
+- Prepare body by Yogasana certifications
 - Prepare breath by 3SRB

 Wonderful to see fit and flexible, in those asanas!!